richb-hanover/CeroWrtScripts/README.md

 ==============

 The CeroWrt router firmware project has largely eliminated the problem of *bufferbloat* on Ethernet for home routers.
+This firmware makes a huge difference for wireless, too, although there's still more work to be done.
-The symptoms are a common reason that people complain, "the Internet feels slow today."
+The symptoms of bufferbloat give people cause to complain, "the Internet feels slow today."
 The techniques that the CeroWrt team have proved out are being widely adopted across the Internet to make everyone's network performance better.